-No barriers or protective measures have been requested by stakeholders for this Segment of the Project.
 If portions of the Project are altered, additional assessment, which may include desktop review, pedestrian survey, and/or archeological shovel tests, will be required to determine the presence or absence of cultural resources.
 Should cultural resources be identified, the Certificate Holder will avoid these resources if possible.
+If not possible, see Section 6.7 and 7.5 for Programmatic Allowances for potential mitigation and additional SHPO consultation.

 Protective measures may include installation of temporary fencing and/or site delineation on Facility maps.
-Should an archeological site be impacted by Project activities, mitigation will include notification procedures and data recovery as stipulated in the Section 4.0 of the CRMP (TRC 2021), and/or other treatment measures determined through consultation with NYSHPO, Tribal Nations, and consulting parties.
+Should an archeological site be impacted by Project activities, mitigation will include notification procedures and data recovery as stipulated in the Section 4.0 of the CRMP (TRC 2021), and/or other treatment measures determined through consultation with NYSHPO, US Army Corps of Engineers (USACE), DOE, DPS, Tribal Nations, and consulting parties.

-5.3.2 Reporting Requirements
+6.3.2 Reporting Requirements